OPT to Speech: Transitioning Muscle Memory Into Speech Sound Production3762-NS

 A therapy session demonstration is provided for viewers to model.

-- Define the term “Oral Placement Therapy”
+- Participants will be able to define the term “Oral Placement Therapy”

-- List 3 Oral Placement Therapy tools
+- Participants will be able to list 3 Oral Placement Therapy tools

 The "OPT to Speech" course is an interactive, hands-on presentation.
 When taking this course as a self-study it is encouraged that you follow along with all of the activities.